A Brief Introduction to Zoom:

 Zoom is a free app, or program that is available for your laptop, desktop, tablet or smart phone.
 Zoom allows multiple people to participate in video teleconferencing simultaneously and is like a massive FaceTime, or Google Duo program.
 In the free version of Zoom, users can schedule small, personal “meetings” for limited number of participants.
 The first level Zoom subscription allows for up to 100 participants simultaneously.
 For most users, the free version is completely adequate.

 As a participant, Zoom is very easy to use.
-You will receive an email invitation to participate and a single ling will be provided.
+You will receive an email invitation to participate and a single link will be provided.
 Near the time of the scheduled online meeting, all you need to do is click on this link.
 Your web browser will bring up the scheduled event, and will probably ask you if you want to convert the request to the Zoom App.
 The Zoom App is the preferred way to participate, rather than your web browser.
 You can download a current version of Zoom from your app store on your individual device.
 Again, there is absolutely no need to buy the Pro version unless you intend to host large group meetings.
+Once in the Zoom link, you will be asked for a passcode (after September 27th, 2020) and you must enter that exactly to be admitted to the session.
+The passcode will be on the same invitation that you receive announcing the meeting and giving the link.

 Whatever camera your device uses, as well as its microphone and speakers will be used for you to listen in to the session, as well as asking questions.
-If you have them, a web cam and separate microphone can be programmed to be used.
+If you have them, a web cam and separate microphone can be selected in Zoom to be used, by clicking on the up arrow next to microphone or video in the lower right hand corner of the Zoom screen, and then selecting the device you want to be active.

 There are two ways to ask questions in Zoom sessions: first there is a chat icon and words in the center bottom of most screens, and second is a Q&A click on just next to the chat icon.
 Click on them and type in a comment or question.
 The host of other delegate will see the request and deal with getting an answer.
 You can also click “raise hand” and you can be called on by the host to ask a question of make a comment orally to the entire group.
 If anyone tries to put up inappropriate visual or voice material, the host has the ability to remove that individual from the meeting.
 No political, religious, or other “partisan” comments or visuals are allowed on our Zoom sessions.
 Warnings can be issued, or you can immediately be removed from the meeting, depending on the degree of transgression.
 It is strongly hoped that this will not be needed.